anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

-# Module 4: Create BigQuery external tables on Hudi datasets in your data lake
+# Module 4: Hudi BigQuerySyncTool for integrating Hudi snapshots into BigQuery
 This lab module introduces Apache Hudi tooling for integrating Hudi datasets in a data lake on Cloud Storage into BigQuery as external tables through a simple and practical example.

 **Prerequisites:**<br>